Ich liebe den Höchsten von ganzem Gemüte, BWV 174: History and words

 For the opening Sinfonia, Bach added parts to a movement from his Brandenburg Concerto No. 3.
 He could employ many players as he had started to direct a Collegium Musicum, a Bürgervereinigung (an association of musically inclined burghers) who played his church music as well.
-Bach first performed the cantata on 6 June 1729; he noted the year in the score.
+Bach first performed the cantata on 6 June 1729; the year is noted in the original parts.

 Scoring and structure

 The cantata in five movements is "lavishly scored" for the feast day, for three soloists, alto, tenor and bass, a four-part choir only in the chorale, two corni da caccia, two oboes, taille (tenor oboe), three solo violins, three solo violas, three solo cellos and basso continuo.